MET-OM/metocean-api/docs/index.rst

 Creating a TimeSeries-object
 =====================================
-This section document the **ts-module**.
+This section documents the **ts-module**.
 The ts-object is initialized with the following command:

 .. code-block:: python